russelljjarvis/Spike2Vec.jl/main.typ

 Some preliminary code that performs the Spike2Vec analysis is avaialble at the following link. the code is implemented in Julia, a modern language alternative to Python that makes large-scale model visualization and analysis more computationally tractable.
 A docker file is included.
 */
 = Result Analysis

+== Evidence for Network Attractor Theory

+Reoccurance analysis was used to characterize vector encoded spike train matrices for repeating patterns.
+Re-currence analysis was able to give us numbers quantify the degree of repitition of states, and the entropy of state transition matrices.
+Steps convert the spike encoded vector matrices to "state space sets" as defined in the Julia Package Dynamical Systems.jl

 #align(center + bottom)[
   #image("figures/UniformSpikes.png", width: 70%)
   *A plot of the regular periodic spike reference window.
 A unvarying uniform surrogate spike train is used as a comparison inorder to compute the transformation cost of transforming spike train uniform to spike train varying.*]